 These credentials are optional and require the consent of each local administrator.
 Currently two of the Adult Education Credentials are also available to the staff of WIOA partner-providers (i.e., Tribal Programs and Job Corps) upon approval of their respective program supervisor.
-In PY2021, the program recognized its twelfth iteration of credentials conferred-fifteen credentials to eleven AEFLA-supported staff.
+In PY2022, the program recognized its fifteenth iteration of credentials conferred-four credentials to four AEFLA-supported staff [from four different providers].